-Recent research shows us that the brain has plasticity throughout life.
+Recent research shows us that our system, including our brain, body, and nervous system, has plasticity throughout life.
 Due to its amazing ability to create new neurological pathways, and the fact that the brain doesn’t distinguish between old and new experiences, it’s possible to rewire our neuro-biology to change our perception of the world and our relational experiences, and as such, create a better life for ourselves going forward.

 Changes often happens quicker for children, but it is possible to create new ways, new neural connections all the way through life.
 It’s never too late to give your emotions attention, to train new ways of being or to revise the rules you might be following in life.